-Think about your own or your children’s dental care.
-The American Dental Association recommends visiting the dentist and dental hygienist once every six months and brushing and flossing your teeth at least twice daily.
+Think about your own dental care or your child’s dental care.
+The American Dental Association recommends visiting the dentist and dental hygienist once every six months along with brushing and flossing at least twice daily.

-Now look at your cat or dog, are you brushing their teeth at least once daily?
-If you are, great for you!!
+Now look at your cat and/or dog.
+Are you brushing their teeth at least once daily?
+If you are, that is excellent!
 Most owners are not.
-But we know from recent veterinary medical studies that poor oral health is a contributing factor to shortening pet’s life spans, by two to five years, and that many of these pets have been quietly suffering as their instinct is to hide problems and for some may interfere with their consumption of food.
+But we know from recent veterinary studies that poor oral health is a contributing factor to shortening pet’s life spans by 2-5 years.
+Studies also show that many of these pets can suffer quietly as their instinct is to hide problems and for some, may interfere with their consumption of food.

-Jefferson Animal Clinic is now offering Root Canal Therapy!
+Dr. Russ with Jefferson Animal Clinic also offers Root Canal Therapy.

-Root Canal Therapy is most commonly performed on teeth that are discolored or broken, and most commonly on large, functional teeth in the mouth.
-Root Canal Therapy allows salvage of functional teeth by removing the affected inner pulp.
+Root canal therapy is most commonly performed on teeth that are discolored or broken and commonly on large, functional teeth in the mouth.
+Root Canal Therapy allows salvage of the functional teeth by removing the affected inner pulp.
 The canal is then cleaned and filled with dental material.
-Finally, a hard protective layer is applied, then the tooth can be used for playing and chewing again.
+Finally, a hard, protective layer is applied.
+Then the tooth can be used for playing and chewing again!

-Visit Dr Donald E Beebe DVM, DAVDC to learn more on Root Canal Therapy from a board certified veterinary dentist.
+Visit Dr. Donald E Beebee DVM, DAVDC to learn more on Root Canal Therapy from a board certified veterinary dentist.